Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 	•	Implementation of the BLUES model for pairwise comparisons.
 	2. Visualisation:
 	•	Scripts for plotting data and creating publication-ready figures.

+STL files: for 3D printing the automatic imaging machine.

 Dependencies